Have a laptop with 8GB of RAM and want to run AI locally?

 ❓ Frequently Asked Questions (FAQ)

-work at the limit — you need to close unnecessary programs.
+run at the limit — you'll need to close unnecessary programs.

 Ollama installation guide.

-No, Ollama works on CPU too.
-But with a GPU (discrete or Apple Silicon)
+No, Ollama also works on CPU.
+However, with a GPU (discrete or Apple Silicon),

-stick to 3B models and smaller for comfortable work.
+stick to 3B models and smaller for comfortable operation.

-Almost always — 3B in Q4.
+Almost always the 3B model in Q4.
 Aggressive quantization (Q2) significantly

 reduces the quality of responses, especially on complex tasks.

-A smaller model with normal quantization will give better results.
+A smaller model with normal quantization will yield better results.

 For daily tasks — summarization, simple questions, code generation —